5.17 (Kubernetes)

 Prerequisites

-If you have made custom changes to your deployment file structure, please contact your Support team before you upgrade your environments.
+If you have made custom changes to your deployment file structure, please contact your Support team before upgrading your environments.

-- Download the latest Cinchy Artifacts from the Cinchy Releases Table > Kubernetes Artifacts column.
-For this upgrade, please download the Cinchy Kubernetes Deployment Template v5.17.x.zip file.
+- Download the latest Cinchy artifacts from the Cinchy Releases Table > Kubernetes Artifacts column.
+For this upgrade, download the Cinchy Kubernetes Deployment Template v5.17.2.zip file.

-Depending on your current version, you may need to:
+Depending on your current version, you may be required to execute the following upgrade scripts:

 Considerations Table